Operations Overview

 A minimal LittleHorse cluster has the following components:

-• LH Server (eg. the lh-server docker image)
+- LH Server (eg. the

-• A Kafka Cluster
+docker image) - A Kafka Cluster

 With just this setup, you can run a working LittleHorse cluster, potentially relying on mTLS authentication for security.
 If you wish to delegate authentication to an OAuth Server, we introduce an additional architectural component:

-• OAuth Identity Provider
+- OAuth Identity Provider

-The IdP can be used to authenticate machine clients as well as human clients (eg. a human using lhctl or the LH Dashboard).
-Speaking of the Dashboard, users who wish to run LittleHorse can also introduce:
+The IdP can be used to authenticate machine clients as well as human clients (eg. a human using lhctl

-• The LH Dashboard, usually via the lh-dashboard dockerimage
+- The LH Dashboard, usually via the

 Lastly, a production-ready deployment of any technology requires monitoring.
-The LittleHorse Server exposes prometheus-compatible metrics (by default, on the port 1822 in honor of the year of Ecuador's independence).
-As such, you might introduce one final component:
+The LittleHorse Server exposes prometheus-compatible metrics (by default, on the port 1822

-• A prometheus-compatible monitoring system.
+- A prometheus-compatible monitoring system.

 LH Server

 The LH Server internally is a stateful Kafka Streams application, and it exposes a public GRPC API.
-Note that Kafka is an implementation detail of LittleHorse and, as of 0.7.0, is not exposed to the LittleHorse clients.
+Note that Kafka is an implementation detail of LittleHorse and, as of 0.7.0

 At its core, the LH Server is itself just a Java application that stores information locally on disk and talks to a Kafka cluster.
 Therefore, all you really need is a disk, a Kafka Cluster, and a JVM.